insongkim/PanelMatch/README.md

 observation from a given unit in a particular time period with control observations from other units in the same time period that have a similar treatment and covariate history.
-These methods include standard matching methods based on propensity score and Mahalanobis distance as well as weighting methods such as synthetic controls.
+These methods include standard matching and weighting methods based on propensity score and Mahalanobis distance.
 Once matching is done, both short-term and long-term average treatment effects for the treated can be estimated with standard errors.
 The package also offers a visualization technique that allows researchers